Stephman1/fraudulent-business-address/README.md

 # Companies House
-Companies House data project by Stephen and Ashika.

 ## Description
-User can search for their address from the UI and this application will call the companies house Api and return a table of all companies that is registered under their addresss.
-The goal is to help citizens in the UK to fight against crimes.
+Users can search for their address from the UI and this application will call the Companies House Api and return a table of all companies that are registered under their addresss.
+The goal is to help citizens in the UK to fight against fraud.

 Relevant info can be found from BBC News - [The leafy street in Leigh-on-Sea that 80 sham firms call home](https://www.bbc.co.uk/news/uk-england-essex-66773673)

 ## Table of Contents